-A laundry room should be one of the most workable rooms in your home.
+A laundry room should be one of the most functional and workable rooms in your home.
+Ideally, the area should have plenty of natural or artificial light, counter space to sort and fold clothes, secure storage for laundry products, and adequate space for all laundry equipment.
 Whether you are building a new home or remodeling, there are some specifications and dimensions that you should keep in mind as you design your laundry room.

 According to a National Association of Homebuilders (NAHB) consumer preference survey, 95 percent of new homeowners request a separate laundry room.
 And, 61 percent of laundry rooms are being built on upper levels rather than first floors or basements.

 The NAHB survey shows that homeowners want an expanded, multi-functional work area in the laundry room.
-Built-in ironing boards and solid-surface counter spaces for folding and sewing are popular, as are built-in storage.
-If there is no budget for custom cabinets, free-standing storage cabinets will work well.
-Either type can be used to both store detergent and other cleaning supplies as well as to conceal small appliances and equipment.
+Many new homes incorporate the laundry area into an entry mudroom that is used for storage and pet care.
+Built-in ironing boards and solid-surface counter spaces for laundry care, sewing, crafting, and gardening are popular, as is built-in storage.
+If there is no budget allowance for custom cabinets, free-standing storage cabinets will work well.
+Either type can be used to both store detergent and other cleaning supplies, as well as, to conceal small appliances and equipment.

-Always, be sure that the doors to your laundry room and access hallways and stairs if involved are wide enough to accommodate moving in appliances.
-You might also consider some tips for the laundry room for aging in place or handicapped access.
+Always, be sure that the doors to your laundry room and access hallways and stairs, if involved, are wide enough to accommodate the moving of appliances.
+A width of 45-inches is needed to make a 90-degree turn.
+Laundry room doors should be at least 32-inches wide; wider is even better.
+A pocket door works well because it takes up no floor or wall space when open.
+If you have mobility issues or cannot stand for long periods of time, you might also consider some modifications for the laundry room for aging in place or handicapped access.

-Ideally, it is best to have 18 to 36 inches of free counter space on one side for your washer for pre-washing preparation like stain removal treatment.
+Ideally, it is best to have 18 to 36-inches of free counter space on one side for your washer for pre-washing preparations like stain removal treatments.

-Most standard lower cabinets are manufactured for a finished countertop height of 36 inches.
-This is comfortable for food preparation but may be too high for folding laundry - especially large items.
-A countertop or table that is more in the range of 30 to 34 inches will be more comfortable.
-Of course, if you have mobility problems or can not stand for long periods of time, the counter and other design feature measurements can be modified to suit your needs.
+Most standard lower cabinets are manufactured for a finished countertop height of 36-inches.
+This is comfortable for food preparation but may be too high for folding laundry, especially large items.
+A countertop or table that is more in the range of 30 to 34-inches is more comfortable.

 Adding extra insulation to the walls and floor of the laundry room will help reduce noise pollution in other areas of the home.
 A floor drain is also great protection for the rest of the house in the event a washer hose breaks or the washer overflows.
 An automatic shutoff water valve is a wonderful addition to the laundry.
 It senses the electrical current draw from the washer and only opens the water supply when the machine is in use.

-Of course, your plumber and electrician will have specifications for the water, electrical and gas lines to keep your laundry room up to code in your area.
+Of course, your plumber and electrician will have specifications for the water, electrical, and gas lines to keep your laundry room up to code in your area.
 Always use the right type of electrical connections and never use an extension cord.
 Plan dryer placement to keep the vent hose as straight and short as possible.
-You'll have quicker and safer drying by reducing fire risks by reducing the lint accumulation.
+You'll have quicker and safer drying and reduce fire risks with shorter venting.